darwinvtomy/pokedex_darwin/README.md

 ## Instruction

+* If you find "flutter_svg" doesn't work make sure you change your flutter SDK from stable to dev
 * Install a flutter IDE to use this Code
 * The following Project will support both IOS and Android Devices
 * Resources related Flutter can be found below